kickstartcoding/cheatsheets/kickstart-backend/4-modules-oop.md

 Extend

-:   Classes (the subclass) can *inherit* or *extend* another class (the base class) which effectively copies over all the methods and property defaults
+:   Classes (the subclass) can *inherit* or *extend* another class (the base class) which effectively copies over the methods and properties

 Overriding

-:   When a subclass replaces a base class method we say it is overridden
+:   When a subclass replaces a base-class method we say it is overridden

 Super